JBGinger/ChallengeOne.CodeRefactor/README.md

     -Moved index.html to root directory.
     -Added a descriptive README file.
     -Added comments to CSS style elements to explain their purpose.
-    -Within the style.css file - Moved style elements for the "main" section of the page so that they would appear before elements for the "aside" section of the page.
+    -Within the style.css file: Moved style elements for the "main" section of the page so that they would appear before style elements for the "aside" section of the page.
-    This improves readability, and ensures that the style elements correspond with the html elements in the index file.
+    This improves readability, and ensures that the CSS elements appear in the same order as their corresponding HTML elements.

 Files in this project:
->assets
+-assets
     *css
         -style.css
     *images